joerlop/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 3. If it doesn't break, i know im too low, so i try again.
 The floor i use is the middle between the current floor and the highest floor.
 4. I do this until the division cannot be done anymore.
 5. At that point, i know that the last floor from which the egg didn't break is f

+The runtime complexity would be o(n), n being the number of floors in the building.
+The higher the building, the more divisions needed, but number of divisions would increment in a proportional manner.

+I think the exact complexity would be o(n/2), which ends up being o(n)